 Full list of former Tories who have defected to Nigel Farage’s Reform

-A Conservative spokesperson said that Reform UK was the party of ‘has-been politicians’

-Former Conservative chancellor Nadhim Zahawi has become the latest Tory to defect to Reform UK.

-A Conservative spokesperson offered up in counterpoint: “Reform is fast becoming the party of has-been politicians looking for their next gravy train”.

-Mr Zahawi was sacked as Conservative Party chairman in 2023 after he was found to have breached the ministerial code over his tax affairs.
-He later confirmed he paid a nearly £5 million penalty to HMRC in order to settle the matter.
+Full list of Tories who have defected to Farage’s Reform after Jenrick sacked for ‘plotting move’

+Robert Jenrick has been sacked by Tory leader Kemi Badenoch due to ‘irrefutable evidence that he was plotting in secret to defect’ from the party

+Robert Jenrick, the former Tory justice secretary, has been sacked by Kemi Badenoch for “plotting in secret to defect”, fuelling speculation he is about to switch to Reform UK.

+In response, Reform leader Nigel Farage told reporters that Ms Badenoch had "added two and two and made five".
+He added: "I can confirm, hand on heart, honestly, look you in the eye, I was not going to be unveiling Robert Jenrick at 4.30pm this afternoon."

+Mr Farage was speaking at a press conference ahead of the Scottish elections, where he appointed former Tory minister Malcolm Offord, who defected to the party last month, as the party’s new Scottish leader.

-The former cabinet minister is potentially the most-significant Conservative defection to Reform UK so far.
-He joins the likes of Lee Anderson, Nadine Dorries and Danny Kruger as former Conservatives who have all switched to join Reform UK in the last two years.
+If Mr Jenrick were to defect to Reform, he would join the likes of Nadhim Zahawi, Lee Anderson, Nadine Dorries and Danny Kruger as former Conservatives who have all switched to join the party in the past two years.

 Here are the other Conservatives who defected to Reform UK: